Upgrading

 Step 3.
 (Optional) Migrate patterns + cache

-Cloud import/export ships in v1.1.
-In v1, your locally-forged patterns stay local and the cloud patterns module starts fresh from new traffic.
+Cloud import/export is planned.
+Today, your locally-forged patterns stay local and the cloud patterns module starts fresh from new traffic.

 Step 4.
 Decommission local container